Promise Program FAQ

 • Other uses that support the goals of the legislation

-Chabot will place an extension for any student with FAFSA or CADAA on file, as we will not know which students will have 12 units, or complete their SSSP requirements until closer to start of Fall semester.
+Chabot will place an extension for any student with FAFSA or CADAA on file, as we will not know which students will have 12 units until closer to start of Fall semester.

-Students apply for the Chabot Promise by completing a FAFSA or CADAA, but the school must receive the application by July 1st, and the student must complete other requirements of enrollment, including SSSP components to be considered.
+Students apply for the Chabot Promise by completing a FAFSA or CADAA, but the school must receive the application by August 1st.

 No, student must apply using the FAFSA or CADAA.